openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 Members of the CoC Team serve a one year term.
 There are no limits on the number of terms a CoC Team member may serve.

-### Chair

-The primary members will select a chair from one of the three primary community members.
-When the chair isn't involved in a case, the members handling the case must chose a chair among themselves.

-The chair is responsible for handling the case according to documented processes, and making sure that the CoC Team upholds this charter, the [code of conduct][CoC] and the [code of conduct policy][CoC Policy].

 ## Handling cases

 Each appeal, escalation request, and incident report must be handled by a minimum of three (3) and a maximum of five (5) members.